Commission payments and workplace disputes

 Check your employment contract

 If you can’t resolve your commission dispute informally with your manager or HR, check your contract to see if there are any provisions addressing commission disputes.
-It may provide guidelines for dispute resolution or a process for submitting a grievance (complaint).
+It may provide guidelines for dispute resolution or a process for submitting a grievance (ie a complaint).

 Negotiate a settlement agreement